Gout: An overview

 Other instigators of gout:

-Other causes include: surgery, injury, rapid weight loss, stress, use of antibiotics, vitamin B5 deficiency, and chemotherapy.
-Any cause of potassium loss, such as surgery, fasting, and diuretic use, may trigger gout as well.
+Other causes include surgery, injury, rapid weight loss, stress, use of antibiotics, vitamin B5 deficiency and chemotherapy.
+Any cause of potassium loss–such as surgery, fasting and diuretic use–may trigger gout as well.

 How to approach gout nutritionally:

 There is much one can do to prevent gout attacks nutritionally.
-First, one should refrain from eating foods rich in “purines”.
+First, one should refrain from eating foods rich in “purines.”
 Purines break down into uric acid, which is high in gout.

 Meats and dairy products also contain a fatty acid known as arachidonic acid, which further contributes to the inflammatory process.
-It is converted into prostaglandins and leukotrienes, inflammatory proteins which are high in different types of arthritis conditions.
+It is converted into prostaglandins and leukotrienes, inflammatory proteins that are high in different types of arthritis conditions.
 Anti-inflammatory medications aim to decrease these markers thereby mitigating symptoms.
 Based on this theory, a diet low in saturated fats, and therefore low in arachidonic acid, may be beneficial.
-Fish oils may work to decrease these inflammatory markers and thus be very beneficial in gout.
+Fish oils may work to decrease these inflammatory markers and thus be very beneficial in treating gout.

 Cherries can lower plasma uric acid levels.
 They contain flavonoid compounds that may lower uric acid and reduce inflammation.
 Flavonoids called anthocyanins, often found in purple and blue colored berries, help to shut down the enzymes that cause tissue inflammation in the first place.
 Anthocyanins can therefore prevent and treat many kinds of pain.
 A study done at the University of California at Davis by Jacob et. al entitled “Consumption of Cherries Lowers Plasma Urate in Healthy Women” proved just that and also showed that there was a decrease in plasma urate after cherry consumption.
-Bilberry,hawthorn, and blueberries are also high in anthocyanosides.
+Bilberry, hawthorn and blueberries also are high in anthocyanosides.